Turge08/klipper_filament_dryer/README.md

 - **heater**: heater to control
 - **target_humidity**: Target humidity.
 If humidity is above the target, the heater will be enabled.
 Once the humidity is below the target, the heater is turned off
 - **target_temp**: Temperature the heater will be set to when enabled
-- **default_dry_time**: When manually enabling the dryer, the heater will be enabled for this amount of minutes unless specified otherwise
+- **default_manual_dry_time**: When manually enabling the dryer, the heater will be enabled for this amount of minutes unless specified otherwise
+- **auto_dry_time**: When automatically enabling the dryer based on the humidity, setting this value to non-zero will force the dryer to remain enabled for this amount of minutes

 ## Manual Filament Drying